redpanda-data/helm-charts/README.md

 ##Issuer override

-The default behaviour of this chart is to create an issuer per service by iterating the following list in the values file.
-NOTE: the creation of issuers is bound to this list, not to the enablement of services (this may change in the future).
+The default behaviour of this chart is to create an Issuer per service by iterating the following list in the values file.
+NOTE: the creation of Issuers is bound to this list, not to the enablement of services (this may change in the future); therefore, an iIssuer can be added by merely appending to this list e.g. `- name: myservice`.

 ```
 certIssuers: